chandler37/gobackgammon/README.md

   - MacOS?
 Run `brew install go` (see https://brew.sh/) to install golang.
 If your golang is out of date, `brew upgrade go`.
 - run 'make check bench`
-- publish a new git tag for a new version, say v1.m.p
+- publish a new git tag for a new version, say `v1.m.p`
-- change https://github.com/chandler37/gobackgammond go.mod to reference v1.m.p and run `make clean srv`
+- change https://github.com/chandler37/gobackgammond files `go.mod` and
+  `go.sum` to reference `v1.m.p` and run `make clean srv`